ml18xe/linked-blog-starter-md/publish/production-5.md

 ![[asd.png]]
 ## Production 5: Game Sketch

-In regards to Gee's six features of games with high learning potential, I would like to discuss each of them and how they speak to the game I propose.
+In regards to Gee's six *features of games with high learning potential*, I would like to discuss each of them and how they speak to the game I propose.

 1. Video games can create an embodied empathy for a complex system.

 My game will take place within a completely fictional, fantasy-world narrative.
 Castles, dragons, demons, you name it.
-Like most games with a narrative, players will often, all on their own, develop an empathy for the game world and take on the perspective of the character within.
-I am not really introducing anything special in this regard.
-However, by introducing a system interconnected by academic topics, I feel that players will be more motivated to understand them because they constitute the foundation of how the game-world operates.
+Like most games with a narrative, players will often, all on their own, develop an empathy for the game world and take on the perspective of the protagonist within, regardless of the developers' intent.
+Thus, my game will not really be introducing anything special in this regard.
+However, since my game will be interconnected by a system of academic topics, the empathy they feel might further their motivation to learn and better understand these topics because they constitute the foundation of how the game-world operates.

 2. They are simulations of embodied experience and preparations for action.